maniselvaraj/system-design-cheat-sheets/replication.md

 * No leader election needed
 * No failover needed.
 Write to many and read from many

-**General approaches/pointers for leaderless replication**
+**General approaches/pointers for leaderless replication:**

 1. Quorum
+    1. W +  R > N
         1. Write (W) to many nodes
         2. Read (R)  from many nodes
         3. Use version number
-    4. W +  R > N
-    5. W & R must overlap
+        4. W & R must overlap
-    6. N must be odd
+        5. N must be odd
-2. Need to monitor staleness
-    1. DB metrics in single or multi-master
-    2. Hard in leaderless environment
-3. Solutions for staleness
-    1. Read repair.
-Ex: Client repairs bad data
-    2. Anti-entropy process.
-Ex: background process copies missing data
-4. Cons of Quorum
+    2. Cons of Quorum
         1. If W and R do not overlap, it results in Sloppy Quorum
         2. Concurrent write conflicts
         3. Concurrent write and read conflicts
         4. Failed write in some  W and not rolled back in some W
         5. Quorum condition may break if the node in quorum goes down.
-5. Sloppy Quorum
+3. Sloppy Quorum
     1. Not really a quorum
     2. Writes go to W. But some nodes in W are not part of N home nodes
         1. Solution: Use hinted handoff after some nodes recover
     3. Good for write availability
     4. Assurance of durability
+4. Staleness
+    1. Need to monitor staleness
+        1. DB metrics in single or multi-master can be used to monitor
+        2. Hard in leaderless environment
+    2. Solutions for staleness
+        1. Read repair.
+Ex: Client repairs bad data
+        2. Anti-entropy process.
+Ex: background process copies missing data

 **How to handle leaderless write conflicts?**